Paul2021-R/42seoul_c_projects/README.md

 		Result : 'cheating' -> Using internal funcs(calloc) except ft_calloc.
 * 2021-11-26 Discuss about team study method.
 Reschedule libft improvement ways.
 * 2021-11-29 Check all funcs and improve evrey weak points.
 Prepare deffence.
+* 2021-11-30 2nd try of Peer evaluation. ft_memcpy is not perfect with original one.
+Plus ft_memchr is not working well.
+	- Solve ft_memcpy error.
+	- Solve ft_memchr error.
+	- Upgrade ft_atoi for limitation of LONG_MAX, LONG_min in original.